GitBps/AutomotiveResearch/README.md

 ## Implementation Details

-The proposal here is two folds
+The proposal here is divided into the following Functional details
 1) Attach Accelerometers to the moving parts of the vehicle (front engine/wheels and/or rear wheels)
 2) Attach a GPS Module to the vehicle ideally towards one center of the vehicle
+3) Create a local IP Network between these devices and the end router with NW Upload capability

 The configuration of the devices are as below =>